How to Patch a Textured Ceiling

-We're not going to ask how you managed to step through your living room ceiling.
+We’re not going to ask how you managed to step through your living room ceiling.
 But we can tell you that pros fix that mistake quite often, charging several hundred dollars to patch the hole and retexture it.
-But you can do the job yourself for a lot less.
-You'll have to paint the entire ceiling afterward, and even then the patched area won't match perfectly; even a pro can't achieve that.
+But you can learn how to patch a textured ceiling yourself for a lot less.
+You’ll have to paint the entire ceiling afterward, and even then the patched area won’t match perfectly; even a pro can’t achieve that.
 Perfection calls for scraping off and retexturing the entire ceiling after the patch is complete.

-You'll only need a small piece of drywall and a couple of scraps of any 3/4-in.-thick wood or plywood, plus standard taping supplies and materials.
-And you'll need to rent a texture gun.
+You’ll only need a small piece of drywall and a couple of scraps of any 3/4-in.-thick wood or plywood, plus standard taping supplies and materials in order to know how to fix a hole in the ceiling.
+And you’ll need to rent a texture gun.
 But first, scrape off a small sample of your texture material and find a match for it at a home center.
-If it doesn't carry it, try a local drywall supplier.
+If it doesn’t carry it, try a local drywall supplier.

 Start by cutting out the damaged area (Photo 1).
 Avoid cutting the vapor barrier, or reseal it with red moisture barrier tape if you do.
 Screw backer boards above the unsupported drywall ends of the enlarged hole and install the new patch (Photo 2).

 Mist water over the surrounding ceiling texture in an area about 24 in. out from the patch to soften it so you can scrape it off to prep for the taping work (Photo 3).
 Then tape, mud and skim-coat the entire patch.
 Sand it smooth and you’re ready to spray.

 How to texture drywall patch